Battle of Korsun–Cherkassy: Assessment

-The battle around Korsun was a major Soviet victory that enabled later advances the next spring into Romania.
+The battle around Korsun was a major Soviet victory that enabled later advances in the next spring into Romania.
 An entire German army became trapped, and as the pocket collapsed the forces inside were forced to retreat through gaps in the Soviet forces surrounding them, resulting in significant losses in men and tremendous losses in equipment.

 Hitler's insistence on holding the exposed salient strongly limited the options of German field commanders.
 Once the Soviets had encircled the German forces, relief efforts produced mixed results.
 The effectiveness of the German counterattack was limited by Hitler's plan for splitting his strength to attempt a counter envelopment.
 The XLVII Panzer Corps' attacks were ineffective due to the weakness of its divisions.
 Though the III Panzer Corps was far more effective, the corps wasted a week on a failed attempt to encircle the Soviet forces.
 When it was finally given the mission of relieving Gruppe Stemmermann, the Germans were unable to provide Bäke's heavy tank regiment with adequate fuel supplies, leading Bäke to stop his advance on Hill 239 because one group of his tanks had run out of fuel.
 This logistical failure was compounded by the vagueness of the radio message to General Stemmermann ordering the breakout attempt.
 Hill 239 remained under Soviet control, resulting in significant casualties among Stemmermann's retreating force.